ASRL In the News

-The Applied Social Research Laboratory (ASRL) located in Johnson City on South Roan Street is the newest initiative of the Center for Community Outreach and Applied Research.
-Housed at ASRL is an 11-station Computer Assisted Telephone Interviewing phone lab, facilities for conducing interviews and focus groups, and software and hardware to produce and process both web and paper based surveys.
+The Applied Social Research Laboratory (ASRL) located in Johnson City an initiative of the Center for Community Outreach and Applied Research.
+Housed at ASRL is an 11-station Computer Assisted Telephone Interviewing phone lab, facilities for conducting interviews and focus groups, and software and hardware to produce and process both web and paper based surveys.
 The ASRL has two primary functions: 1) to carry out telephone, web, or in-person surveys as well as focus group sessions for local or regional organizations and companies that desire high quality, accurate and representative research on citizens/consumers; and 2) to assist in the development of grant and contract programs that involve research or the evaluation of programs and services promulgated by government or non-profit organizations.

 Part of what makes the ASRL unique is that it is fully integrated with the Masters of Sociology program at ETSU.
 This benefits ETSU students in that they get hands on experience planning and conducting research, assisting with data analysis, and working with ASRL faculty on report writing and presentations.
 It benefits those interested in working with ASRL because while the expertise and services offered by the ASRL are not free, contract fees for service are low, in part because of our mission to provide training and research experience to both undergraduate and graduate students at ETSU.